PaddlePaddle/PaddleSpeech/examples/csmsc/tts2/README.md

 1. `--config` is a config file in yaml format to overwrite the default config, which can be found at `conf/default.yaml`.
 2. `--train-metadata` and `--dev-metadata` should be the metadata file in the normalized subfolder of `train` and `dev` in the `dump` folder.
 3. `--output-dir` is the directory to save the results of the experiment.
-Checkpoints are save in `checkpoints/` inside this directory.
+Checkpoints are saved in `checkpoints/` inside this directory.
 4. `--ngpu` is the number of gpus to use, if ngpu == 0, use cpu.
 5. `--phones-dict` is the path of the phone vocabulary file.
 6. `--tones-dict` is the path of the tone vocabulary file.